 It’s weird, cause it’s not something men usually think about is it?
 However, there’s a serious amount of metal details that go into a dapper outfit.
 Tie clips, lapel pins, watch straps (and faces) even the frame of your glasses are often all made of metal.
 Those details are so small that they can often go overlooked and give your outfit that “some things off” feeling.
 The rules (or suggestion) once again is simple.
 If you’re wearing gold, stick to gold, if you’re wearing silver stick to silver.

 Now you may notice there are 2 watches in the look above.
 Truth is, it’s one watch with 2 straps.
 Yes, magical I know.
 One of my favourite brands MVMT have a great interchangeable strap system that makes sure that your favourite watch can always match your belt or your tie clip, possibly even both – you know if you have a metal belt or something 🙂 If you’re looking for a new watch, pop in my discount code and ‘WMBW15’ and snatch yourself $15 off your purchase on watches or sunglasses.
 Yep the sunglasses above are also from MVMT.
+If It’s a new briefcase you need this Garfield leather briefcase from Korchmar is one of my favourites.

 One last tip: If you only have plastic framed sunglasses, try and match the frame colour to your belt, or shoes (or both if you’re doing it right).